| Policy Number: |

 Policy

-Employees are expected to abide by the established rules and policies of their departments, the University, and the Arizona Board of Regents.
-To enable them to do this, administrative officials must develop clear and reasonable departmental policies and performance expectations, investigate the circumstances of apparent policy or rule violations or unsatisfactory performance before taking disciplinary action, and ensure that prompt, consistent disciplinary action is administered.
+To enable Classified Staff employees to meet this expectation, administrative officials must develop clear and reasonable departmental policies and performance expectations, investigate the circumstances of apparent policy or rule violations or unsatisfactory performance before taking disciplinary action, and ensure that prompt, consistent disciplinary action is administered.

-The responsible administrator, with the assistance of the Vice President, Chief Human Resources Officer, shall also determine whether particular violations of the University Classified Staff Rules of Conduct and other ABOR, University, and/or departmental rules or policies are serious enough to warrant immediate specific disciplinary measures outside of progressive discipline, including discharge.
-Where "serious violations" are referenced in this manual, "serious violations" shall be those acts of serious misconduct or conduct which could result in injury or loss of life, limb, or property; or impairment of University operations; or disregard of the Nondiscrimination and Anti-Harassment Policy.
+The responsible administrator, with the assistance of Human Resources, will also determine whether the Classified Staff employee’s conduct or misconduct violated the University Classified Staff Rules of Conduct Policy or other ABOR, University, and/or departmental rules or policies are serious enough to warrant immediate specific disciplinary measures outside of Progressive Discipline, including discharge.
+Where "serious violations" are referenced in the Classified Staff Human Resources Policy Manual, "serious violations" will be those acts of serious misconduct or conduct which could result in injury or loss of life, limb, or property; or impairment of University operations; or disregard of the Nondiscrimination and Anti-Harassment Policy.

 Warnings may be either verbal or written.
 A written warning is used for more serious errors, failure to meet job requirements, or violations of rules and/or policies, as determined by the responsible administrator, or when a verbal warning has not produced satisfactory results.
-Either type of warning shall specify the problem(s) and what action is required to correct it.
-The responsible administrator who issues a verbal warning shall maintain notes of the date and contents of the discussion and shall advise the employee that a record is being maintained.
+Either type of warning will specify the problem(s) and what action is required to correct it.
+The responsible administrator who issues a verbal warning must maintain notes of the date and contents of the discussion and must advise the Classified Staff employee that a record is being maintained.

-A written warning shall explicitly state that it is a "written warning" and shall specify that further disciplinary action will ensue if the employee fails to achieve a satisfactory level of performance.
-A written warning shall also include notice to the employee that it is subject to the dispute resolution procedure.
-A copy shall be sent to Human Resources.
+A written warning will explicitly state that it is a "written warning" and will specify that further disciplinary action will ensue if the Classified Staff employee fails to achieve a satisfactory level of performance.
+A written warning will also include notice to the Classified Staff employee that it is subject to the Classified Staff Dispute Resolution Policy.
+A copy will be sent to Human Resources.

-Disciplinary probation shall be for a specified period of time, not less than 1 month nor more than 6 months, during which time the employee's performance or behavior shall be closely monitored in an effort to effect improvement or change.
-Disciplinary probation is usually applicable to unsatisfactory job performance or dependability problems, such as unsatisfactory attendance, and carries an implied obligation to retain the employee for the duration of the period of disciplinary probation.
+Disciplinary probation will be for a specified period of time, not less than one (1) month nor more than six (6) months, during which time the Classified Staff employee's performance or behavior will be closely monitored in an effort to effect improvement or change.
+Disciplinary probation is usually applicable to unsatisfactory job performance or dependability problems, such as unsatisfactory attendance, and carries an implied obligation to retain the Classified Staff employee for the duration of the period of disciplinary probation.
 If, however, new problems arise during a disciplinary probation period or performance significantly declines during this period, immediate discharge may occur.

-Disciplinary probation shall be initiated by a memorandum to the employee that explicitly contains the following:
+Disciplinary probation will be initiated by a memorandum to the Classified Staff employee that explicitly contains the following:

 - Inclusive dates of probation period.